KevinSandoval12/LOC-Story/README.md

 ### Acceptance Criteria #2 – Navigation from Summary Page to Division Form

-- [ ] Given I am viewing the LOC Summary page
+- [ x] Given I am viewing the LOC Summary page
-- [ ] When I click on a Division name or an associated “Edit Division” link
+- [ x] When I click on a Division name or an associated “Edit Division” link
-- [ ] Then I should be navigated to the Division management form
+- [x ] Then I should be navigated to the Division management form

 ### Technical Tasks

-- [ ] Add a “View Summary” link or button to the Division management form.
+- [ x] Add a “View Summary” link or button to the Division management form.
-- [ ] Add a “Return to Division Form” or clickable Division link on the Summary page.
+- [x ] Add a “Return to Division Form” or clickable Division link on the Summary page.
-- [ ] Implement routing or navigation logic between pages.
+- [ x] Implement routing or navigation logic between pages.
-- [ ] Test navigation in both directions for accuracy and user flow.
+- [x ] Test navigation in both directions for accuracy and user flow.

 ---